happynear/caffe-windows/README.md

 ======
 2015/08/06 CuDNN v3 is released!
 The new 3rdparty library with CuDNN v3 can be downloaded from http://pan.baidu.com/s/1i390tZB.
 In this update, I use an ungainly method to build the caffe core functions in one project as a static lib.
 I am still looking for better solutions.
 Issues and Pull Requests are welcomed.

 **WARNING: Visual Studio 2012 and CUDA6.5 are no longer supported.
 Please update your CUDA to version 7.0.
-If you are still using VS2012, please open the solution in buildVS2013 and modify the platform toolset to Visual Studio 2012(v110).**
+If you are still using VS2012, please try this solution file and 3rdparty library http://pan.baidu.com/s/1i3hGef7.
+I haven't check it.
+So if you find bugs, please report to me.**

 2015/07/07  Visual Studio 2013 with CUDA 7.0 is now supported.
 A beta version 3rdparty library can be downloaded from (deprecated).
 All the libraries have been updated to the latest version.
 Please help me try and report bugs.